+After plants are hardened off, it is time to transplant.
+Transplanting on a cloudy day or in the evening is best.
 The method for planting tomato seedlings is quite different than any other plant.
 When covered with soil, the stem will develop additional roots.
-More roots increase the uptake of nutrients and water resulting in a healthier, more resilient plant with improved drought tolerance.
+More roots increase the uptake of nutrients and water resulting in a healthier, more resilient plant with improved drought-tolerance.
 When transplanting seedlings outside, either 1) plant them deeply, burying the stem leaving 1–2 sets of leaves above ground; or 2) set each plant almost horizontally in the ground leaving 1–2 sets of leaves above ground.
 The buried part of the stem will sprout roots and develop a strong, extensive root system.
 The top of the seedling above ground will naturally reach toward the sun and right itself.
-Place any stakes, cages, or other type of supports in the ground just after transplanting to avoid root damage.
-While determinate tomatoes are usually more squat you may still find a cage helpful in keeping them upright and the branches supported when they are loaded with fruit.
-Indeterminate tomatoes can easily reach 6’.
-Here is a tomato support system we tried and loved last year.

 Tomatoes are medium feeders and may benefit from fertilizer during the growing season.
-Start out using a balanced (all 3 numbers are the same) or a mild grow formula (first number slightly higher) until plants look large enough to bare fruit.
+Start out using a balanced (all 3 numbers are the same) or a mild grow formula (first number slightly higher) until plants are large enough to bear fruit.
 Then switch to a fertilizer higher in phosphorus to encourage flower and fruit set.
-Using this method plants will get the nutrients they need to grow large, giving them more potential to provide more fruit.
+This method ensures plants will get the nutrients they need to grow large and prolific.
 As always, a soil test of your growing area is ideal so you know what nutrients are actually needed.

 Do not mulch too early when weather is still cool; the roots of young plants need to be in soil that is warmed by the sun.
 When the weather warms up (over 55°F at night) and plants are established, mulch to a depth of 2" or 3" with a material such as straw, leaves, or compost.
 Mulch helps to conserve moisture and reduce weed growth.

 Temperatures above 55°F at night are required for fruit set.
 Night temperatures above 75°F in the summer inhibit fruit set and can cause blossom drop (no fruit production).
-Wait until night temperatures are at least 45°F before transplanting.
-If your spring warm-up is lagging, use plastic mulch or season extension products like hot caps or walls-of-water to warm the soil.
-If your tomatoes take on a purple tinge soon after transplant it is a sign the cool temperatures are preventing phosphorous absorption.
+If you live in a high-heat area, choose heat-tolerant varieties (see chart above).
+When transplanting, wait until night temperatures are at least 45°F. If your spring warm-up is lagging, use plastic mulch or season extension products like hot caps or walls-of-water to warm the soil.
+If your tomato leaves take on a purple tinge soon after transplant it is a sign that cool temperatures are preventing phosphorous absorption.
 They will grow out of this deficiency as temperatures warm.
 Fertilizing with kelp or seaweed can help plants with stress from heat, drought, or transplanting.

-Tomatoes need about 1”–2” of water per week, depending on the type of soil they are growing in.
+Tomatoes need about 1"–2" of water per week, depending on the type of soil they are growing in.
 1 or 2 deep soakings per week in mild weather, and 2 or 3 per week in hot weather should be sufficient.
-If tomatoes are cracking, back off on the water.
-Too much water can burst tomatoes and water down the flavor.
+If tomatoes are cracking, reduce the water.
+Too much water can cause the fruit to burst and water down the flavor.

 Each variety is different when it comes to color.
-Check your seed packet to see when the tomato is ripe.
+Check your seed packet to know what color the tomato will be when ripe.
 Tomatoes may also be picked at the “first blush” stage, when colors just begin to change, and ripened at room temperature without decreasing flavor or nutrition.
 Picking often and early increases yield, and decreases the risk of cracking and pest damage.
 Another tip to prevent cracking is to pick near-ripe and ripe tomatoes ahead of rain, as excess moisture causes cracking.